samiahmedsiddiqui/custom-permalinks/README.md

 ### Disable specific redirects

-To disable any specfic redirect to be processed by this plugin, add the filter that looks like this:
+To disable any specific redirect to be processed by this plugin, add the filter that looks like this:

 ```php
 function yasglobal_avoid_redirect( $permalink )